 Collect & Normalize Data

-Collecting and normalizing data means turning messy exports from multiple systems into a single, trustworthy dataset that informs content decisions.
+Collecting and normalizing data means converting disorganized exports from different systems into one reliable dataset that guides content decisions.
 Start by aligning time ranges, canonical identifiers, and timezone references; then deduplicate conversion rows and validate that every event maps to a consistent content ID.
 The objective is a clean daily dataset that answers: which pieces earned traffic, which converted, and which distribution channels drove value.

 Prerequisites